 Enayat Behbehani Collection on Post-Islamic Revolution Iran

 Enayat Behbehani (March 21, 1927 - August 15, 2013) was a researcher who focused on post-Islamic Iran.
 He spent many years compiling works and articles about the history of Iran, particularly that of the post-Pahlavi Dynasty.
+This collection is a compilation of collected articles and book segments for the purpose of research on Iran, including magazine articles, online articles, segments taken from books, newspaper articles, and some personal notes.
 His research was donated to the University of Denver by his two children.

 - 1988 - 2012